mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 ### Parallel tests are free in Playwright

-In theory, you can run parallel tests for free in Cypress, but they deliberately make it inconvient.
+In theory, you can run parallel tests for free in Cypress, but they deliberately make it inconvenient.
 I can't blame them, as parallel tests are one of the flagship features in Cypress' paid SaaS tool, so they lose money by making the free version more useful.

 Microsoft has vastly deeper pockets than Cypress, so they can afford to give away all of Playwright's features for free.
 As such, Playwright supports parallel tests out of the box.